It’s

 Now all the air is busy-

-Pied Flycatchers fly sudden upward, then just as sudden drop.
+Pied Flycatchers fly sudden upward, then just as sudden

 Entire family here, extended, surely not one brood